-Primrose Schools® is helps lift some of the pressure from parents’ shoulders.
-In addition to following stringent health and safety protocols to help prevent the transmission of COVID-19 and its variants, Primrose Schools is focused on the many aspects of child development that overworked parents can’t fully address alone.
+Primrose Schools® is here to helps lift some of the pressure from parents’ shoulders.
+In Primrose schools, teachers are focused on the many aspects of child development that overworked parents can’t fully address alone.

 “Children thrive when they are in a predictable environment.
 And the environment in a Primrose school is consistent,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.
 “There’s an established routine.
 It gives children a sense of security and confidence.
 While the world around the child may be changing, Primrose has not faltered and is a source of comfort for the developing child.”